International Game Technology (1975–2015)

-International Game Technology (IGT) was an American gaming company based in Las Vegas which manufactured and distributed slot machines and other gaming technology.
-It was acquired in 2015 by GTECH, which then adopted the IGT name.
+International Game Technology (IGT) was a former American gaming company based in Las Vegas that manufactured and distributed slot machines and other gambling technology.
+It was acquired in 2015 by GTECH for $6.4 billion, which then adopted the IGT name.

 History

 1975–1990

-IGT was founded as A-1 Supply by William "Si" Redd in 1975.
-It changed its name to Sircoma in 1978, and then to International Game Technology in 1981.
-The company went public in 1981.
-A deciding factor in IGT's decision to go public occurred a few years earlier with the success of its video poker machine gaming product.
-This product served as a "foot in the door" for the company into several gaming arenas.
+IGT was founded as an A-1 Supply by William "Si" Redd in 1975.
+It changed its name to Sircoma in 1978, and then to International Game Technology (IGT) in 1981.
+The company went public in 1981, following its success in the video poker machine industry.

-In 1984, IGT acquired Electronic Data Technologies making the company one of the first to use the computerized player tracking concept and later instrumental in the proliferation of "frequent-player rewards" programs, which remain popular in casinos to this day.
-This initial system gave casinos a new marketing tool in player management.
-Over time, the tracking system evolved into the company's IGT Advantage and sbX systems.
+In 1984, IGT acquired Electronic Data Technologies, becoming one of the first companies to use the Computerized Player Tracking concept (CPT), which later contributed to the growth of 'frequent-player rewards' programs.
+This initial system gave casinos new marketing tools in player management, and over time, the tracking system evolved into the company's IGT Advantage and SBX systems.

-After IGT's initial public offering and listing on NASDAQ, the company debuted many new technologies over several years.
-A number of products resulted from this process including the S-Slot, which marked the company's entrance into the microprocessor-driven spinning-reel slot market; and the Player's Edge video poker machine.
-In addition, the company introduced the Nevada Megabucks slot machine, the world's first wide area progressive slot machine system.
-With an initial base top jackpot of $1 million, this new game allowed for million-dollar player payouts for casinos on the system.
-During this time, IGT also established an Australian office to focus on the country's club market.
+After IGT's IPO and NASDAQ listing, the company introduced the S-Slot.
+This marked its entry into the spinning-reel slot market, and the Player's Edge video poker machine.
+IGT also launched the Nevada Megabucks slot machine, the first wide-area progressive slot machine system with a $1 million base jackpot.
+Additionally, IGT established an office in Australia to target the club market.

 1991–2000

 In January 1991, a decade after its initial public offering, IGT was listed on the New York Stock Exchange (NYSE).
-The following year IGT Europe was established to service casinos across the continent.
-In 1994, international expansion continued with the opening of new sales and service offices in Argentina and South Africa.
-The NYSE also listed IGT as a top-performing stock that year.
+The following year, IGT Europe was established to service casinos across the continent, and commissioned new offices in South Africa, and Argentina.

-Late in 1996, IGT debuted the Wheel of Fortune progressive slot.
-This game continues to be one of the most popular gaming machines of all time.
-The Game King video product featuring multi-denomination technology also was introduced during this time.
+In 1996, IGT licensed the game show Wheel of Fortune for a line of slot machines; chairman Charles Mathewson had encountered a Sony Pictures Television executive by chance at an awards show.

+During this time, they also introduced The Game King video product which featured multi-denomination technology.